Tampere/development_guide/README.md

 Using resource-specific naming makes it difficult to consume the API without any real benefits.
 The developer must know by now what the results are a representation of.

+The metadata could also include the used query filter parameters.

 ## Error handling

 Error responses should include a common HTTP status code, message for the developer, message for the end-user (when appropriate), internal error code (corresponding to some specific internally determined ID), links where developers can find more info.
 For example: